mysuperlink/Javascript-concepts/rapid_fire/README.md

 }
 callFn.call(vC, "aatif") // call example by aatif

-// APPLY
+// APPLY - apply will always take second param as array of arguments
-// apply will also call that function instant first paramter as the reference object and
-// second as an array parameter var vC = {name: "Call Example"};
+// apply will also call that function instant first paramter as the reference object and  second as an array parameter var vC = {name: "Call Example"};
 callFn.showColor.apply(vC, ["White"])